brianmhunt/brianmhunt.github.io/_posts/2014-02-02-knockout-plus-content-security-policy.md

 # Why does it matter?

-The regular binding provider calls `new Function`, which throws an exception when you have a Content Security Policy that prohibits `eval`.
+The regular binding provider calls `new Function`, which throws an exception when you have a Content Security Policy that prohibits `unsafe-eval`.

+These security policies are mandatory in some circumstances, such as Chrome Web Apps.

 # How does it work?